About the Asia Pacific Forum

 Our goal is to protect and promote the human rights of the people of the Asia Pacific region through the work of our member institutions.

-The APF currently has 15 full members and six associate members.
+The APF currently has 15 full members and seven associate members.
 Our members represent a diverse range of countries from across the region.

 To be admitted as a full member, a national human rights institution must comply with the minimum international standards set out in the Paris Principles.